Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/README.md

     | add_workspace_admins | Flag to add admin(s) to the workspaces.                 | true         | `WORKSPACE_ADMIN_IDS`                                                      |
     | add_pipeline_admins | Flag to add admin(s) to the deployment pipeline.         | true         | `PIPELINE_ADMIN_IDS`                                                       |

     Creating Fabric capacities and domains requires elevated privileges.
 And for that reason, the flags `deploy_azure_resources` and `create_domain_and_attach_workspaces` are set to `false` by default.
 If you are a Fabric administrator and wish to create new capacity, domain and/or subdomain, set these flags to `true`.

+    Also, the flags `add_pipeline_admins` and `add_workspace_admins` are advanced options which allows you to add multiple admins to the deployment pipeline and workspaces respectively.
+These flags are set to `false` by default.
+If you wish to add admins, set these flags to `true` and provide the email addresses of the admins in the `WORKSPACE_ADMIN_IDS` and `PIPELINE_ADMIN_IDS` environment variables respectively.

     If you are toggling other flags, make sure to set the required environment variables accordingly and review the script to understand the implications.

-1. Run the bootstrap script:
+2. Run the bootstrap script:

     ```bash
     ./bootstrap.sh